 Download the Complete HIPAA Checklist for 2024/2025 and take the next step towards securing your organization’s future.

-Understanding HIPAA compliant cloud storage and transfer
+Understanding HIPAA compliant cloud storage and SFTP transfer

-HIPAA-compliant cloud storage and transfer refers to secure cloud storage services for healthcare, that meet the strict requirements set forth by HIPAA for storing and managing PHI.
+HIPAA-compliant cloud storage and transfer refers to secure HIPAA cloud services (HIPAA cloud storage and SFTP cloud solutions) for healthcare, that meet the strict requirements set forth by HIPAA for storing and managing ePHI.

 These services tend to include secure transfer and access protocols such as SFTP and S3, but there is more to it than just the most secure protocols.
 The HIPAA requirements for healthcare data management include data encryption, access controls, audit trails, and regular security assessments.

 These measures ensure that PHI (Protected Health Information) is protected both in transit and at rest, preventing unauthorized access and data breaches which can cost companies millions and cost patients even more.